mohamedaliznidi/the-book-of-bugs-n-charms/testing/vitest.md

 expect(screen.queryByText('Loading...')).not.toBeInTheDocument()
 ```

-### Issue 3: Insufficient Test Cleanup
+### Curse 3: The Insufficient Test Cleanup Contamination
-Tests affecting each other due to improper cleanup.
+Tests affecting each other due to improper cleanup, causing mystical interference between tests.

-**Solution:**
+**Counter-Spell:**
-Use proper cleanup and reset mocks:
+Use proper cleanup and reset mocks for pristine test environments:
 ```typescript
 afterEach(() => {
   cleanup()